samierouf/multinational-retail-data-centralisation68/README.md

 - Balancing the removal of null data with the risk of losing useful information.

 ### Focus on Important Data
-- Recognizing the significance of focusing on important data.
+- Recognising the significance of focusing on important data.
 - Producing better results by prioritizing relevant information.

 ### Understanding Star-Based Schemas